I love hot and spicy food. One of the best things about living in Dallas-Fort Worth is going to ZestFest every year.

 Where were all the little guys?
 Mostly not there.
 And the ones who WERE there seem to have forgotten about the need for a great recipe.
 Instead, they’ve skipped great product and gone straight to great marketing… you know, the wild and crazy name (say, Leslie’s 007-Secret Spy Nuclear Hot Sauce… So Hot You’ll Glow In The Dark) , the glitzy, cartoonish label, the people in the booth dressed like pirates or whatever.

 We left with only two items, a great Asian-inspired BBQ sauce and an African sauce.
-Last year we found EIGHT sauces we couldn’t live without.
+Last time we found EIGHT sauces we couldn’t live without.

-As we drove, complaining, back to Dallas, it occurred to me that there are lessons to be learned here.
+As we drove back home, complaining, it occurred to me that there are wellness marketing lessons to be learned here.

 We bought Chef Dean Martin’s Asian BBQ Sauce & Marinade this year.
 Cute and clever name?
 Ummm… no, not really.
 Glittery exotic label?
 Nope, pretty ordinary.
 But the sauce is amazing, and the people selling it took the time to actually engage with each customer, offer samples, and give you ideas about the best ways to use the sauce.
 No showmanship whatsoever–just great sauce and genuine conversations with customers.

-2) Some wellness businesses spend big bucks on promotion–elaborate trade show booths, radio, TV, and newspaper ads, four-color full-page magazine spreads–only to be disappointed when nothing much happens.
-Yet, if they had focused on making their products and services great, word of mouth from happy and loyal customers would have added measurable new revenues and profits.
+Some wellness businesses spend big bucks on promotion–elaborate trade show booths, radio, TV, and newspaper ads, four-color full-page magazine spreads–only to be disappointed when nothing much happens.
+Yet, if they had focused on making their products and services great, word-of-mouth from happy and loyal customers would have added measurable new revenues and profits.

 We bought Uncle Brutha’s Gourmet Fire Sauce #10 last year.
 Absolutely delicious.
 Uncle Brutha’s never advertises–I doubt they can afford it.
 But we were so happy with it that we recommended it to a couple of friends who bought it, and to a local store.
 We’ve reordered since then ourselves.
 And the cost to them of getting all these new customers–almost nothing.
 It doesn’t hurt that their customer service is both personal and excellent.